adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

   - First, calculate lasso's bounding box
   - Filter shapes to only those whose bounds intersect lasso bounds
   - Then run expensive point-in-polygon check only on candidates
-- Use point-in-polygon algorithm with "any corner inside" logic (more forgiving than drag box)
+- Use point-in-polygon algorithm with "center inside" logic (simpler and faster than checking corners)
 - **Selection limit**: Stop at 25 shapes (enforced during selection, not after)
 - Multiple exit paths: Escape, Shift+L toggle, or failed lasso (< 3 points)